 You have an excellent digital product idea.
 If you could just develop and market it the right way, you know it could change a lot of lives — yours most of all.

-Easy — use social media.
+Easy — do some product validation testing on social media.

 With just four steps, you can validate your product idea, tailor your idea to your customers’ preferences, and be on your way to creating an irresistible product.
+Yay!

 Step #1: Conduct social media market research